Mkrolick/Mkrolick/README.md

 # malcolm

-i like to think about how to break things, reprogram things, and the future looks like.
+i like to what the future looks like.

-**cyber warfare · gene editing · pricing models · psychopolitics · ml theory** - and whatever else keeps me up at 3am.

 ---